 Castle Square

-Explore the sights of Warsawrecommend from the Castle Square of the Old City.
-It's always noisy and crowded.
+Sightseeing in Warsawrecommend from the Castle Square of the Old Town.
+It is always noisy and crowded here.
 A visit to the square is included in all excursion programs.
-There are often concerts, folk festivals and other interesting events.
-On the square there is one of the oldest monuments of Warsaw - the column of Sigismund III of the Vaza.
-The marble column was installed in 1644 at the direction of King Władysław IV in memory of his father.
-The bronze statue of Sigismund III looks at the Castle Square from a height of 30 meters.
-In the hands of the monarch - saber and cross.
-There is a legend that if an old king drops a saber from his hands, the city is waiting for misfortune and destruction.
+Concerts, folk festivals and other interesting events are often held here.
+One of the oldest monuments in Warsaw is located on the square - the Column of Sigismund III Vasa.
+The marble column was erected in 1644 by order of King Władysław IV in memory of his father.
+The bronze statue of Sigismund III looks down on the Castle Square from a height of 30 meters.
+In the hands of the monarch - a sabre and a cross.
+There is a legend that if the old king drops the sabre from his hands, then misfortune and destruction await the city.
 In 1944, during the uprising, the monument was destroyed.
 After the war, the statue of Sigismund was restored and installed on a new granite column.

 St. John's Cathedral